Updated September 3, 2024 --

-This year’s edition of the Tour of the Catskills marks its 16th annual running.
+This year's edition of the Tour of the Catskills marks its 18th annual running.
 A compelling regional event for anyone living in the greater Tri-state area, it has been selected by Strambecco as one of the best cycling events in New England.
 As the event name implies, the ride represents a beautiful and challenging tour through the Catskills mountain range of Southeastern New York with three route options.
 The Tour of the Catskills is produced by Anthem Sports which was the original founder of the Tour of the Battenkill.
 The event is characterized as a Pro-Am as it brings together riders of varying abilities, from dedicated amateurs to seasoned professionals, for a shared journey through the heart of scenic Upstate New York.

 Event & Course Info

 The 74-mile course may not look imposing at first glance, but it promises an exhilarating challenge with 5,593 feet of climbing.
-The crown jewel of this course is the infamous Devil’s Kitchen Climb, a brutal ascent near the end of the route that boasts an elevation gain of 1,350 feet in just under 3 miles, an average gradient of 10.9%, and a maximum gradient of 22%.
+The crown jewel of this course is the infamous Devil's Kitchen Climb, a brutal ascent near the end of the route that boasts an elevation gain of 1,350 feet in just under 3 miles, an average gradient of 10.9%, and a maximum gradient of 22%.
 Climbing-centric gearing is strongly recommended.
-It’s not unusual to see very fit people walking or jogging sections of the grade.
+It's not unusual to see very fit people walking or jogging sections of the grade.
 Since the event runs in August, you can expect hot and humid conditions to add more challenges.
-With a total of four aid stations strategically placed along the route and a water zone at the top of the Devil’s Kitchen Climb, riders can refuel and recharge before conquering the next feat.
+With four aid stations strategically placed along the route and a water zone at the top of the Devil's Kitchen Climb, riders can refuel and recharge before conquering the next feat.

-The 27-mile course is a perfect option for those seeking a rewarding but less daunting challenge.
-With 2,218 feet of climbing and a maximum gradient of 12%, this course offers a taste of the Catskills’ beauty without overwhelming novices or recreational cyclists.
+The 27-mile course is perfect for those seeking a rewarding but less daunting challenge.
+With 2,218 feet of climbing and a maximum gradient of 12%, this course offers a taste of the Catskills' beauty without overwhelming novices or recreational cyclists.
 A single aid station and rest stop ensure that cyclists remain fueled and hydrated throughout their journey.

 This one-day gran fondo promises an exhilarating weekend of cycling that combines the thrill of a challenging course with the unparalleled beauty of the Catskill Mountains.